wennycooper/particleFilter/README.md

 # particleFilter
-This is the 2D particle filter example code in javascript
+This is a 2D particle filter example code in javascript

 ## Installation
 * git clone this repo